Skip to main content

 As explained by experts, “DIM alters estrogen metabolism by shifting metabolism from carcinogenic 16α-hydroxy to inert 2-hydroxy derivatives, and it antagonizes estrogen and androgen receptor activity.”

-Researchers go on to note that lower concentrations of DIM can help protect cells against oxidative stress — an imbalance of free radicals in the body that can lead to cell damage and many long-term conditions like cancer, Alzheimer’s disease, and heart disease.
+Researchers go on to note that lower concentrations of DIM can help protect cells against oxidative stress — an imbalance of free radicals in the body that can lead to chronic inflammation and many long-term health conditions.

 Prostate health

-DIM appears to have some ability to protect against prostate concerns, specifically prostate cancers.
-A study from 2016 on 21 human patients diagnosed with a high-grade prostatic intraepithelial neoplasia (PIN) — a condition that can increase prostate cancer risk — found that 12 months of treatment with a DIM-based therapy called Infemin yielded “statistically significant” results.
-Around half (45.5%) of treated patients experienced “a complete regression of PIN,” while no regression was seen in patients in the placebo group.
+DIM has shown potential in early research related to prostate health, particularly in prostate cancer–associated conditions.
+A study from 2016 on 21 human patients diagnosed with a high-grade prostatic intraepithelial neoplasia (PIN), a condition associated with higher prostate cancer risk, found that 12 months of treatment with a DIM-based therapy called Infemin yielded “statistically significant” results.
+Around half (45.5%) of the treated patients experienced “a complete regression of PIN,” while no regression was seen in patients in the placebo group.

-A separate 2016 study on BR-DIM supplementation for prostate cancer patients saw similar success.
+A separate 2016 study on BR-DIM supplementation for prostate cancer patients reported similar biomarker-related findings.
 A group of 28 men with localized prostate cancer were given BR-DIM at a daily dose of 450mg for two weeks.
-In the end, 93% of patients had detectable prostatic DIM levels, and declines in prostate-specific antigen (PSA) were seen in 71% of patients.
-(PSA levels are elevated in people with prostate cancer.)
+In the end, 93% of patients had detectable prostatic DIM levels, and 71% of patients had declines in prostate-specific antigen (PSA), a biomarker that’s usually elevated in prostate cancer and other prostate conditions.

 Cancer risk

-As we noted above, DIM appears to be able to protect against prostate cancers — but it also has the potential to reduce the risk of other cancers.
+As we’ve noted, DIM has shown potential in early research related to prostate cancer, and it may also play a role in cancer-related pathways more broadly.
 While more human studies are necessary, researchers note in a 2016 review that the “evidence for a protective role of DIM against breast cancer continues to grow.”
 The review explains that DIM has “demonstrated chemopreventive activity in all stages of breast cancer carcinogenesis.”

 Some cell and animal studies on DIM for ovarian, gastrointestinal, and cervical cancer have shown promising results, as well.
-But, again, high-quality human trials are necessary before we can say anything definite about DIM for these cancers.
+However, high-quality human trials are necessary before we can say anything definite about DIM for these cancers.

 Menopause symptoms

 By improving estrogen metabolism, DIM may be able to balance out your hormones.
-Vasomotor symptoms — hot flashes and night sweats — are often attributed to changes in gonadal hormones like estrogen.
+Vasomotor symptoms, like hot flashes and night sweats, are often attributed to changes in gonadal hormones like estrogen.
 And changes in your hormones can also affect your mood.
-All of this is to say that while there aren’t any direct studies on DIM for these common menopause symptoms, it stands to reason that it may be able to help with them.
+All of this is to say that while there aren’t any direct studies on DIM for these common menopause symptoms, its effects on hormone metabolism suggest it may offer some benefit.

-DIM may also be able to help prevent or reduce menopausal weight gain by suppressing the creation of new fat cells.
+DIM may also have the potential to influence body composition in ways that may be relevant to menopause, partly by suppressing the creation of new fat cells.
 A small 2023 trial on 60 premenopausal women found that, compared to placebo, 300mg of BR-DIM daily led to “a more significant decrease in body fat percentage” after 30 days.
+But while this evidence is promising, more research is needed to determine whether DIM could be recommended for menopausal weight management.

 Hormone imbalances in men

-There isn’t any direct research available on DIM’s ability to balance hormones in men, but researchers in one review note that DIM may act as an aromatase inhibitor — this means that it could help prevent the conversion of testosterone to estrogen.
-Aromatase is “the key enzyme in estrogen biosynthesis,” according to experts, so DIM may be able to help some men with high estrogen or low testosterone (or both).
+There isn’t any direct research on DIM’s ability to balance hormones in men, but researchers in one review note that DIM may act as an aromatase inhibitor, which means it could help prevent the conversion of testosterone to estrogen.
+According to experts, aromatase is “the key enzyme in estrogen biosynthesis,” so DIM may be able to help some men with high estrogen, low testosterone, or both.

 Is DIM safe?

-For most healthy adults, DIM should be safe when taken as directed.
-Most of the studies that use DIM report few to no serious adverse effects.
+For most healthy adults, DIM appears to be safe and well-tolerated when taken as directed.
+Most studies using DIM report few to no serious adverse effects.
 For example:

 • Researchers in a 2014 study on DIM for PIN noted, “Good tolerability of DIM-based formulation allows us to recommend it for further clinical trials among men diagnosed with PIN for its efficacy and long-term safety parameters.”